qir-alliance/qat/docs/src/UsingQAT/TargetingQIR.md

 ### Static resource adaptor - Manipulates statically allocated qubits and results

-In case of a QIR that uses statically allocated qubits and/or results, the static resource adaptor allows manipulation to archieve certain properties.
+In case of a QIR that uses statically allocated qubits and/or results, the static resource adaptor allows manipulation to achieve certain properties.
 One such property is enforcing consecutive indexing starting 0 and another is the ability to ensure that a new qubit is used whenever a reset occurs.
 The latter garantuees that qubits are not reused within the lifetime of the program and is